Action: OOIFB-2018-1 (complete) – Review and provide input to Engineering Change Request from Dennis McGillicuddy and colleagues regarding Pioneer.

 - Pull away from Traceability matrices

-Action: OOIFB-2018-10 (completed): Prepare an OOIFB recommendation regarding transition of PI instruments to core OOI supported instruments.
+Action: OOIFB-2018-10 (complete): Prepare an OOIFB recommendation regarding transition of PI instruments to core OOI supported instruments.

 - OOIFB discussion during October 2018 meeting.